What Do Lawn Care Services Do?

 Many lawn care companies will test the pH level of your soil and apply lime, which reduces the acidity, as needed.
 Some companies include this service in their basic packages; others add an extra charge.

-- Competition—The best way is to crowd out weeds with turfgrasses.
-Most weeds thrive in sunny, thinly planted areas.
+Competition.
+The best way is to crowd out weeds with turfgrasses.
 A thick, strong lawn will have few weeds because the unwanted plants can’t compete.
-Mowing high and often, and seeding every year or two, will help produce a virtually weed-free lawn.
+Mowing properly and seeding will help produce a nearly weed-free lawn.

-- Post-emergent herbicides—While no pre-emergent herbicides are in wide use for broadleaf weeds such as dandelions and clover, there are post-emergent herbicides that kill these plants without killing desired grasses.
-Some lawn care companies apply post-emergent herbicides all over every lawn to kill both visible plants and small not-yet-apparent plants, thus reducing the chances that plants will later appear and require special follow-up service calls.
+Post-emergent herbicides.
+While no pre-emergent herbicides are in wide use for broadleaf weeds such as dandelions and clover, there are post-emergent herbicides that kill these plants without killing desired grasses.
+Some lawn care companies apply post-emergent herbicides all over every lawn to kill both visible plants and small not-yet-apparent plants.
 But many companies limit the application of these herbicides to lawns with a history of weed problems or currently visible weeds, and some treat only the portions of lawns where weeds are visible.

-- Natural death—Weeds die off.
+Natural death.
+Weeds die off.
 If the problem isn’t too severe, just let nature take its course.
-In fact, that’s often the only practical option once the weeds have matured.
+In fact, that’s often the only practical option once weeds have matured.

-All lawns have some harmful insects; how much your yard resembles Attack of the Killer Grasshoppers (in 3D!) depends on weather and other factors.
-Even if insects are plentiful, however, a strong lawn can withstand a substantial infestation.
+All lawns have some harmful insects; weather and other factors can create conditions where they can cause noticeable damage.
 Like weeds, many harmful pests prefer sunny areas.
 A thick, properly maintained lawn discourages widespread bugs, and most of this area’s turfgrasses are fairly resistant to most insect attacks.

 Many lawn care services treat all of the yards they service with insecticides at times when insect damage is likely.
-If all lawns are treated, a company doesn’t need to hire personnel skilled enough to recognize insect problems—which may not be easy to distinguish from problems caused by drought, disease, or other types of stress.
-Broad-scale preventive treatment also reduces the chances that a company will be called back between scheduled visits and reduces the risk that customers will be unhappy about losing portions of their lawns for the season.
+This reduces the chances that a company will be called back between scheduled visits and reduces the risk that customers will be unhappy about losing portions of their lawns for the season.

 But insecticides may kill beneficial organisms that prey on harmful insects and other harmful organisms.
 Insecticides may also harm earthworms, which contribute in other ways to the maintenance of healthy turf.
 Because of this, applying a hefty dose of insecticides can make a lawn more vulnerable than before the pest problem.
 From a community perspective, broad-scale use of insecticides may pose an additional risk to lawns—the risk that resistant strains of insects will develop.

-To prevent companies from needlessly applying pesticides, insist that the company you hire use a targeted control approach, or withhold pesticide treatments altogether.
-If a company plans to use pesticides, ask why, and whether it’s okay to skip the treatment.
+To prevent companies from needlessly applying pesticides, insist that ones you deal with use a targeted control approach, or will agree to withhold pesticide treatments altogether.
+If a company plans to use pesticides, ask why, and whether it’s okay to skip it.

 Most turf diseases are caused by fungi.
 Disease is most likely to occur in lawns that have been over-fertilized, improperly watered, cut too short, or otherwise subjected to stress.
 Weather conditions can up your chances of problems.